7 min read

-Highlights: If you want to help people transform their lives, coaching’s the way to go.
-Here are seven simple steps from Ajit Nawalkha on how to start a coaching business.
+Summary: If you want to help transform lives, coaching is the way to go.
+Here are seven simple steps from Ajit Nawalkh on how to start a coaching business.

 Some people are destined to help others, and becoming a life coach is a fantastic way to do so.